-Andrew’s speciality is pastry, bread work, cake decorating and catering for functions.
+Radha’s specialty is pastry, bread work, cake decorating and cooking for her family.

-Andrew loves working at Little Feet as he gets to combine his passion of cooking along with his love of singing, dancing and art work.
+Radha loves working at Little Feet as she gets to combine her passion of cooking along with her love of children.

 At Little Feet we recognise the importance of the early years of a child’s life in creating healthy lifestyle choices which will shape the choices made throughout adolescence and adulthood.
 It is for this reason that we are passionate about embedding the principles set out by Munch and Move in our daily practices.